astro-dudu/astro-dudu/README.md

 - 👋 Hi, I’m @astro-dudu
 - 👀 I’m interested in astronomy and astrophysics (included planetary science as my previous work).
-- 🌱 I’m currently studing physics as my graduate major.
+- 🌱 I’m currently studing physics as my graduate major (Institute for Advanced Study, Shenzhen University).
 - 💞️ I will always devote myself to astronomical research, as well as astronomical education and Olympiad on astronomy and astrophysics.
 - 📫 How to reach me ...
 - 😄 Pronouns: ...